 The fixed-rate transfer is based on Article 42, paragraph (1) of the "Act on Special Accounts."
-Specifically, the amount equal to 1.6% of total government bonds (outstanding in face value) at the beginning of the previous fiscal year is transferred from the General Account to the GDCF Special Account based on the 60-year redemption rule.
-Those subject to the fixed-rate transfer are limited to Public Bonds covered in the General Account (Construction Bonds, Special Deficit-Financing Bonds (excluding Special Bonds for Covering Public Pension Funding)), and Borrowings (excluding Temporary Borrowings, etc.) and their Refunding Bonds ().
+Specifically, the amount equal to 1.6% of total government bonds (outstanding in face value) at the beginning of the previous fiscal year is transferred from the General

-All JGBs redeemable in FY1984 were redeemed by cash and the 60-year redemption rule was not applied even though they could be redeemed with refunding based on the
+All JGBs redeemed in FY1984 were redeemed by cash and the 60-year redemption rule was not applied even though they could be redeemed with refunding based on the rule.

-→ 2 Tax Cut Special Deficit-Financing Bonds were issued in line with special income tax reduction and other measures (excluding the abolition of special corporation and automobile consumption taxes) implemented between FY1994 and FY1996 and redeemed in 20 years from FY1998 to FY2017.
+Tax Cut Special Deficit-Financing Bonds were issued in line with special income tax reduction and other measures (excluding the abolition of special corporation and automobile consumption taxes) implemented between FY1994 and FY1996 and redeemed in 20 years from FY1998 and FY2017.
+Account to the GDCF Special Account based on the 60-year redemption rule.
+Those subject to the fixed-rate transfer are limited to Public Bonds (Construction Bonds, Special Deficit-Financing Bonds covered in the General Account (excluding Special Bonds for Covering Public Pension Funding)) and Borrowings (excluding Temporary Borrowings, etc.) and their Refunding Bonds ().